dewitt/wordle/DESIGN.md

 ## Generator semantics

-- Generation lives in the solver (`--generate-lookup --start roate --depth N --output lookup_roate.bin`).
+- Generation lives in the solver binary (`./build/solver generate --lookup-start roate --lookup-depth N --lookup-output lookup_roate.bin`).
 - For each node/state (defined by a feedback history), the generator filters the answer indices to what remains viable:
   * If the subset is empty, no entry is emitted for that feedback.
   * If subset size is 1, the guess stored is that remaining answer.